barsanuphe/librariansync/README.md

 From the Kindle, launch KUAL.
 A new menu option *Librarian Sync* should appear, which contains two entries:

-- *Rebuild all collections* : to clear all existing collections and rebuild them using the json file
+- *Rebuild all collections (from json)* : to clear all existing collections and rebuild them using the json file
-- *Add to collections* : to only add ebooks to existing or new collections
+- *Add to collections (from json)* : to only add ebooks to existing or new collections, using the json file
+- *Rebuild all collections (from folders)* : to clear all existing collection and rebuild them using the folder structure inside the documents/ folder.

 ### What it does

 After syncing with the main script librarian.py, and if tags are defined in library.yaml for entries, the extensions/ folder on the Kindle should contain a file, collections.json.

 When *rebuilding collections*, Librarian Sync removes all collections, then adds the collections as defined in collections.json.

-When *adding to them*, it preserves already existing collections, and only either add entries to them or creates new collections.
+When *adding to them*, it preserves already existing collections, and only either add entries to them or creates new collections as defined in collections.json.

+When *rebuilding collection from folders*, it removes all collections and recursively scans for .epub/.mobi/.azw3 files inside the documents/ folder.
+Subfolders will be treated as different collections.
+Ebooks directly in the documents/ folder will be placed in the *root* collection.

 Allow for a few seconds for the Kindle database and interface to reflect the changes made.

 ### collections.json example